 Meagan Murray L’24

-Meagan Murray hopes to dedicate her career to providing comprehensive and holistic support to youth and adults most impacted by systemic inequality in the criminal legal system.
-She was raised in Queens, New York and attended Villanova University where she received a B.A. in Sociology.
+Meagan Murray is from Queens, NY, and aspires to work as a public defender, providing comprehensive and holistic advocacy to youth and adults most impacted by systemic inequality in the criminal legal system.
+Prior to Penn Carey Law, she attended Villanova University, where she received a BA in Sociology.
 Throughout her time at Villanova, she worked at The Hole in the Wall Gang Camp, a camp that provides accessible programming to children with chronic and serious illnesses.
-She also volunteered with the Philadelphia Justice Project for Women and Girls – a developing non-profit organization that conducts research and comprehensive advocacy on behalf of women incarcerated for life and near-life sentences in Pennsylvania.
-These experiences helped develop her passion for equitable and holistic advocacy within the child welfare and criminal legal systems.
-At Penn Law, Meagan is involved with the Criminal Record Expungement Project and the Pennsylvania Innocence Project.
-Following her 1L year, she will be interning at the Defender Association of Philadelphia.
-In her free time, she enjoys long walks, yoga, and finding new vegetarian recipes.
+She also worked with the Philadelphia Justice Project–a non-profit organization that conducts research and comprehensive advocacy on behalf of women incarcerated for life and near-life sentences in Pennsylvania.
+These experiences developed her passion for equitable and holistic advocacy within the child welfare and criminal legal systems.